Orcs Must Die! 3

 Orcs Must Die!
-3 is a 2020 action-tower defense video game developed and published by Robot Entertainment.
+3 is an action-tower defense video game developed and published by Robot Entertainment.
 It is the fourth installment in the Orcs Must Die! series, and the direct sequel to Orcs Must Die!
 2. It was released as a timed exclusive on Stadia on July 14, 2020, and for Windows, PlayStation 4, Xbox One and Xbox Series X/S on July 23, 2021.

 Gameplay

 Similar to its predecessor and the original game, Orcs Must Die!
 3 is a variation on a tower defense game.
 The player takes the role of one of two apprentice war mages and is tasked to defend rifts from an onslaught of orc armies by using the characters' weapons and special abilities, as well as setting traps.
 The game launched with 18 different levels.

 Besides the standard Story game mode, the game includes an Endless mode and Weekly Challenges game mode.
 Unlike its predecessors, it includes a War Scenarios game mode, which tasks a player to defend against armies of orcs at a much larger scale (up to 1,000).
 This mode utilizes oversized traps, referred to as War Machines, to defend a castle and its rift from larger armies.

 The game allows for two-player cooperative multiplayer mode.